Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Koopman Eigenfunctions and Modes

 \subsubsection{Reconstructing the dynamics}

 The ability to reconstruct the dynamics is based on the relations between the vectors ${\bm \varphi}$ and ${\bm x} $.
 In classical control theory, this is referred to as \emph{observability}.
 Here, we suggest to examine the notion of observability by computing the rank of the Jacobian matrix $\mathcal{J}(\bm{\varphi})$, Eq. \eqref{eq:KEFVectorDefJacob}.
 The rows of this matrix are the gradients of the \acp{KEF}.
-The following lemma shows that the gradient of a member of a Koopman family originates with its ancestors. \begin{lemma}[KEF gradients of a family] Let $\mathcal{K}_P(\{\varphi_i^*\}_{i=1}^m)$ be the Koopman family of an ancestor set, $\{\varphi_i^*\}_{i=1}^m$.
-Let $\varphi$ be a \ac{KEF} in $\mathcal{K}_P(\{\varphi_i^*\}_{i=1}^m)$.
-Then, the gradient of $\varphi$, $\nabla \varphi$, is a linear combination of the gradients of the ancestor set for any $t\in I$. \end{lemma} \begin{proof} Let $\mathcal{KG}$ be the linear span, defined by
+The following lemma shows that the gradient of a member of a Koopman family originates with its ancestors.